elzekool/magento2-rotate-encryption-keys/README.md

 Make a full backup of the database, environment variables and of env.php

 ## Step 3
 Add an additional crypt key to `env.php`.
-This additional key needs to be `SODIUM_CRYPTO_AEAD_CHACHA20POLY1305_KEYBYTES` long which in general is 32 characters.
+This additional key can be generated with `php update-encryption.php generate-key`.

 Important!
 The value is a single string seperated by a whitespace (enter or space), e.g. `key1 key2`

 ## Step 4
 Run the command `php update-encryption.php generate-commands`